 A Cleanroom rated robot option is available for applications in environmentally controlled conditions.
 Robots with this rating meet ISO 4 / Class 10 standards.

 Robots with a Cleanroom rating are equipped with the following additional features.

 - Two vacuum ports are provided on the Primary Interface Panel for applying a negative pressure inside the robot. - Bellows are provided for the Joint 3 quill.
-Refer to 1-6-9 Bellows on page 1-24 for more information. - Various gaskets, seals, and o-rings are present.
+Refer to 1-6-9 Bellows on page 1-25 for more information. - · Various gaskets, seals, and o-rings are present.

-Robot models with a Cleanroom rating also have electrostatic discharge protection and an IP20 rating.
+Robot models with a Cleanroom rating also have electrostatic discharge protection.